dstl/IES4/ies.md

 Note: venues change, and the actual event may not run at the stated venue.

 ### <a id="{E4C44F5B-5D57-4283-B985-5A2DA87BF212}"></a>VersionNumber
-The number or code that identifies a VersionOfDocument.
+The number or code that identifies the version of something.

 ### <a id="{C01F47A2-F545-4fac-A707-469AD32FBF94}"></a>versionOf
 A relationship between a VersionOfDocument and the WorkOfDocumentation it is a version of.